Facilities & Funding

 Cheshire Cricket Board

-If your club would like to discuss a facility project, please still get in contact your local Development & Coaching Officer or Facility Support Officer Dave Atkinson who may still be able support you with other external funding avenues.
+If your club would like to discuss a facility project, please contact your local Development & Coaching Officer or Facility Support Officer Dave Atkinson.

 Our Facilities Strategy